 Homemade Cleaning Wipes Solution For Speedy Cleaning

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Want to know how to make a homemade cleaning wipes solution?
 Read on – I’ve got two recipes for you – one made with vinegar and another stone-safe solution that can be used on quartz, marble and granite surfaces.

 My partner and I split the household chores, and that works well for us.
-That is until it comes to cleaning the bathroom.
+That is, until it comes to cleaning the bathroom.
 Specifically, our upstairs bathroom frequented by our children.
 Honestly, the state they leave it in would make you weep sometimes.
 Weep, I tell you!

-I’ve been thinking about how we can make cleaning the bathroom easier.
-But also give my children greater autonomy.
-And I thought cleaning wipes.
-I could make a non-toxic homemade cleaning wipes solution, and leave a jar in the bathroom.
+So I decided to make a non-toxic homemade cleaning wipes solution, and leave a jar in the bathroom.
 This means anyone in the house (including my kids) can wipe down the surfaces in between big cleans.
 That’s the dream, anyway!

-The wipes turned out to be so useful, that I made an extra jar for the kitchen.
+The wipes turned out to be so useful that I made an extra jar for the kitchen.
 And so useful, that I wanted to share the recipe for my homemade cleaning wipes solution with you today.
 Sharing is caring, after all!

 What’s Wrong With Conventional Cleaning Wipes?